NotePlan/plugins/jgclark.Reviews/README.md

 - each project title is also an active link which can be clicked to take you to that project note.
 (Or Option-click to open that in a new split window, which keeps the review list open.)

 Other settings:
+- Folders to Include (optional): Specify which folders to include (which includes any of their sub-folders).
-- Folders to ignore: Specify folders to ignore using this shared setting (as above).
+- Folders to Ignore (optional): Specify folders to ignore (which includes any of their sub-folders too).
 - Display project dates?
 Whether to display the project's review and due dates (where set).
 - Display project's latest progress?
 Whether to show the project's latest progress (where available).
 If a specific 'Progress:' field is set it will use that, otherwise it will calculate %completion based on the number of completed and open tasks.
 - Display order for projects: The sort options  are by 'due' date, by 'review' date or 'title'.